m0by314/raspi_config_sh/Readme.md

-# Raspberry configuration tool (RASPCT)
+# Scripts to configurate an Raspberry

-RASPCT is a utility to automate configure and secure a raspberry.
-**(Functional with OS Raspbian Lite)**
+Set of 3 scripts to facilitate the configuration of a Raspberry **(Functional with OS Raspbian Lite on MacOS)**

-TODO:
-   * add role description
 ## Prerequisites

  * Docker
  * A Raspbian SD card ([Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to configure it quickly)
- * If you work on Windows or MacOS, you need a utility to read partition in ext4 format
+ * If you work MacOS, you need a utility to read partition in ext4 format

 ## Usage

-#### Step 1: Activate the ssh and assigned a static IP
+#### Script 0: Activate the ssh and assigned a static IP

 You must fill in the config.ini file with your data
 ```bash